Waterloo-Aquadrone/aquadrone-core/README.md

 ## ROS Crash Course
 #### Common Commands
+Use tab autocompletion to help find what you’re looking for!
+Double tap tab to list out all possible autocompletions.
+Here are some of the most common commands:
 - roslaunch \<package name> \<launch file>
 - roslaunch \<package name> \<launch file> \<arg name>:=\<arg value>
 - rqt_graph